Evolution is True and Christianity, and All Religions, Are Not

 "It is sometimes said that science has nothing to do with morality.
 This is wrong.
 Science is the search for truth, the effort to understand the world; it involves the rejection of bias, of dogma, of revelation, but not the rejection of morality." ~ Linus Pauling

 Morality refers to ideas of right and wrong, behaviors that are in accord with standards that are deemed acceptable.
 The question then arises, what standards and who sets them?
 A common apologist challenge involves the quote by Dostoevsky, “Without God, all things are permitted.”
 So, why then are prisons filled with theists and not atheists?
 From this concept, it is thought by many theists that atheists must be immoral and not to be trusted.
-This false conclusion is easily dismissed by looking at societies and American states that are the least religious yet have the most human flourishing, as above in Number 7 of this section.
+This false conclusion is easily dismissed by looking at societies and American states that are the least religious yet have the most human flourishing, as above in the section discussing the best places to live and worldviews.
 Most of the top scientists and philosophers are atheists or non-theists.
 Thus, it’s actually the opposite.

 Indeed, is “all permitted” in the least religious, most atheistic democracies?
 Really?
 What happens if persons commit murder, theft, assault?
 All is permitted without consequences?
 Surely this famous quote apologists love cannot be adequately defended.